oforero/cd0292-building-a-server-project-starter/README.md

 6. The URL of the resized image will be printed in a text box (e.g., `http://localhost:3000/resize/encenadaport.jpg?width=300&height=200`) under the Thumbnail, this URL can be used to reuse the thumbnail in other pages

+#### Uploading JPegs

+The new version allows user to upload files to the application, for this just chose the file and hit the upload button.

+After the picture is uploaded the Gallery will navigate to that picture automatically.

 ---